{{ fastingWindowAria }}

 • Hydration prompts are schedule reminders only.
 They do not account for heat, illness, sweating, kidney disease, diuretics, or clinician instructions.

-• Schedule data is generated from values entered in the page.
-Copied or downloaded plans may reveal personal health routines, so store and share them with care.
+• Schedule data is generated from values entered on the page.
+Copied or downloaded plans may reveal personal health routines, so store and share them carefully.

 Worked Examples:

-First 16:8 week 16:8 preset, first meal at 12:00, three meals, general adult profile, seven plan days.
-Confirm the eating end time, bedtime spacing, and whether the final fasting hours are realistic before work or school.
+First 16:8 week: Choose the 16:8 preset, set the first meal to 12:00, keep three meals, use the general adult profile, and generate seven days.
+Check that eating ends at 20:00, the fast runs overnight, and the morning hours before work or school are realistic.

 FAQ: